erkyrath/glkote/README.txt

 * Permissions

-The GlkOte Javascript library is copyright 2008-10 by Andrew Plotkin.
-You may copy and distribute it freely, by any means and under any conditions, as long as the code and documentation is not changed.
+The GlkOte, GlkAPI, and Dialog Javascript libraries are copyright 2008-10 by Andrew Plotkin.
+You may copy and distribute them freely, by any means and under any conditions, as long as the code and documentation is not changed.
 You may also incorporate this code into your own program and distribute that, or modify this code and use and distribute the modified version, as long as you retain a notice in your program or documentation which mentions my name and the URL shown above.

 The GlkOte documentation is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.